Discover more from North Carolina Rabbit Hole

 For example, you could consider McBee, South Carolina to be a speed trap town.
 It’s on the way to the beach for a lot of folks.
 It contains about 700 people.
 It has one traffic light.
 It also has a slew of eager police officers ready to write you a ticket at the precise spot where the speed limit drops from 55 to 25 miles per hour.
 In 2007, the police chief and town judge there were sentenced to 90 days in jail.
 The men were charged with running an operation where drivers would be pulled over for speeding and searched.
 If something illicit was discovered, the driver would be asked to pay up or—and this is the big one—TURN OVER THEIR CAR TO THE TOWN TO GET THE CHARGES DROPPED.

 But here in North Carolina, cities get upset if you accuse them of running a speed trap.
-A few years back, police in the town of Wake Forest (not the university) was very mad online after some people accused them of pulling people over just to make money, saying only $5 of a $190 ticket actually goes back to the town:
+A few years back, police in the town of Wake Forest (not the university) were very mad online after some people accused them of pulling people over just to make money, saying only $5 of a $190 ticket actually goes back to the town:

 Even though many people grumble long and loud about the enforcement of our traffic laws, those complaints are more than offset by the frequent requests we receive from citizens asking for officers to observe traffic in their neighborhoods and along local streets and highways.
 In fact, many times when you see officers monitoring traffic, it’s in response to a citizen’s request.